A joint project of GLS, Cebrap, Direito GV, and Los Andes University Law School

 The research project on "Law and the New Developmental State (LANDS)" was launched by Professor David Trubek in 2007 with support from the Global Legal Studies Center, Center for World Affairs and the Global Economy (WAGE) and the UW Law School.
 LANDS is co-sponsored by Cebrap, the Brazilian Center for Analysis and Planning, Direito GV, the Law School of FGV in São Paulo, and the Law School of Los Andes University and has received support from the Ford Foundation.

-Professor David Trubek (UW Law School) (Principal Investigator)
+Professor David Trubek (UW Law School) (Coordinator)

 Professor Helena Alviar Garcia (Universidad Los Andes, Bogota)

 Professor Diogo R. Coutinho (USP - University of São Paulo and CEBRAP)

 Professor Alvaro Santos (Georgetown Law School)

 Professor Michelle Ratton-Sanchez (FGV - Getulio Vargas Foundation, Sao Paulo and CEBRAP)